opcode81/sensAI/README-dev.md

    * `bumpversion patch  --commit`
    * `bumpversion minor --commit`
    * `bumpversion major --commit`

-   This will create a new "-dev" version which can be pushed without a release ending up on PyPI.
+   This will create a new "-alpha" version which can be pushed without a release ending up on PyPI.

 3. Push this version to github
    `git push`